 As its name suggests, a slip and fall is an accident that occurs when someone loses their footing and falls.
 These accidents may not sound serious, but they can lead to devastating injuries with long-term consequences.
 If you have been injured in a slip and fall that occurred on someone else’s property, you may have the right to obtain compensation for your injuries.
 But compensation is never guaranteed—especially in a slip and fall case.
-For this reason, it’s best to turn to an experienced Tampa slip and fall attorney for legal representation.
+For this reason, it’s best to turn to an experienced Tampa personal injury attorney for legal representation.

 Who can be held liable for your slip and fall injuries?
 What needs to be proven to win your case?
 Keep reading to learn the answers to these questions and more.